Fantasy football: 2022 NFL free agency roundup

 - Quarterbacks: Jameis Winston, Jacoby Brissett, Marcus Mariota, Ryan Fitzpatrick, Cam Newton, Andy Dalton

-- Running backs: Leonard Fournette, Cordarrelle Patterson, James White, Melvin Gordon, Sony Michel, Rashaad Penny, Phillip Lindsay, David Johnson, Ronald Jones, Marlon Mack, Darrel Williams, J.D.
-McKissic, Jerick McKinnon, Devonta Freeman, Latavius Murray, Raheem Mostert, Jeff Wilson, Tarik Cohen
+- Running backs: Leonard Fournette, Cordarrelle Patterson, Melvin Gordon, Sony Michel, Rashaad Penny, Phillip Lindsay, David Johnson, Ronald Jones, Marlon Mack, Darrel Williams, Jerick McKinnon, Devonta Freeman, Latavius Murray, Raheem Mostert, Jeff Wilson, Tarik Cohen

-- Wide receivers: Allen Robinson, Odell Beckham Jr., JuJu Smith-Schuster, DJ Chark Jr., Russell Gage, T.Y.
-Hilton, Tre’Quan Smith, Marquez Valdes-Scantling, Jamison Crowder, Sammy Watkins, Keelan Cole, Jakeem Grant, A.J.
-Green, Emmanuel Sanders, Byron Pringle, Demarcus Robinson, Zay Jones
+- Wide receivers: Allen Robinson, Odell Beckham Jr., JuJu Smith-Schuster, Julio Jones, T.Y.
+Hilton, Tre’Quan Smith, Marquez Valdes-Scantling, Jamison Crowder, Sammy Watkins, Keelan Cole, A.J.
+Green, Emmanuel Sanders, Byron Pringle, Demarcus Robinson

-- Tight ends: Rob Gronkowski, O.J.
+- Tight ends: Austin Hooper, Rob Gronkowski, O.J.
 Howard, Blake Jarwin, Robert Tonyan, Gerald Everett, Jared Cook, Eric Ebron, Hayden Hurst, Kyle Rudolph, Jimmy Graham, Anthony Firkser, Tyler Conklin